Use this feature to make the questionnaire more engaging for respondents by letting respondents upload their own image files.

 You can edit the image label text and add your own wording in the text box that appears when you turn this feature on.

 The uploading of an image can't be made mandatory.
 If you want to make this mandatory, you'll need to use an Image Upload question.
+An Image Upload question type allows respondents to upload an image file or take a picture.

 Want to ask your respondents to upload their own images?
 Log in and enable this feature in your questions!